 #Use PHPedge as default AddHandler application/x-httpd-php-edge .php <IfModule mod_suphp.c> suPHP_ConfigPath /opt/phpedge/lib </IfModule>

 The PHP handler you want to keep will look like the one below.
 You will notice that it says "cPanel-generated handler, do not edit," created by the MultiPHP Manager.

 # php -- BEGIN cPanel-generated handler, do not edit # Set the “ea-php73” package as the default “PHP” programming language. <IfModule mime_module> AddHandler application/x-httpd-ea-php73 .php .php7 .phtml </IfModule> # php -- END cPanel-generated handler, do not edit

-- To disable the PHP handler that you don't want, you can simply add a # at the beginning of each line, as we've done in the example below.
+- Do the necessary update.
+To disable the PHP handler you don't want, add a "#" at the beginning of each line, as shown in the example below.

 #Use PHPedge as default #AddHandler application/x-httpd-php-edge .php #IfModule mod_suphp.c> # suPHP_ConfigPath /opt/phpedge/lib #/IfModule>Note: There may be more than one old PHP Handler entry in your .htaccess file.
-Repeat Step #6 for any additional entries.
+Continue adding "#" to any additional entries.
 You should only have one entry that begins and ends with:

 - Pull up your site to check if the error is already gone.

-- If the error is still there, go to your cPanel's MultiPHP Manager, amd select your website name.
-Then, set your PHP version to inherit from the drop-down menu.
+If the error is still there, go to your cPanel's MultiPHP Manager and select your website name.
+Then, set your PHP version to inherit from the dropdown menu.

 The cPanel has a MultiPHP Manager that allows you to view and update your websites' PHP versions.
 Please refer to this article to know more about this feature: What Version of PHP Are You Using?

-How Do I Edit My Files Inside the File Manager?
+How can I edit my files inside the File Manager?